avcohen/openDrone/readme.md

-# openDrone Data v0.1 :camel: :rocket:
+# Dronemappr Data v0.1 :camel: :rocket:

+A live version of the Dronemappr is available at [https://104.236.214.92:8443/api/](https://104.236.214.92:8443/api/)

+_Please note the SSL certificate is self signed, you'll need to accept it prior to being able to access data._

 ## API Endpoints